pseusys/follow_the_drow/README.md

 2. Debug and run stateless detector
 3. Rewrite stateful detector, make sure it inherits from abstract
 4. Debug and run it in wrapper
-5. Remove data aggregation node, let file loader transmit raw odometry - write a proper transformation function instead
+5. Write a proper transformation function instead
 6. Setup follow me behavior interop (topics, connections)
 7. Bring all RobAIR specific input and output names to parameters, to `conf.env`.
+8. Rename data_outrigger.